 Southampton’s first dock was opened in 1842 and the following year the location was chosen by the UK Government as a major port for Royal Mail delivery to the British Empire.
 The prefix RMS (Royal Mail Ship) identified a sea-going vessel used to carry mail and this prestigious title has been used by many well-known passenger liners from 1843 to the present day, including P&O ships, Cunard’s liners and, of course, White Star Line’s Titanic.

 White Star Line was founded in 1845 and merged in 1934 with Cunard to become Cunard-White Star, although the latter part of the name was eventually dropped.
 White Star originally operated from Liverpool, but from 1907 to 1934 its ships sailed the Southampton to New York Transatlantic route, via Cherbourg in France.
 In 1907, the decision was taken to build three huge liners designated Olympic, Britannic and Titanic; of the three, the fate of Titanic, which sailed from Southampton in April 1912 on her maiden voyage for her collision with an iceberg, is well known.
-The Britannic was also destined for a watery grave following its convertion in 1915 to a hospital ship.
+The Britannic was also destined for a watery grave following its conversion in 1915 to a hospital ship.
 During 1916, after five successful return voyages from Southampton to the Aegean Sea transported wounded soldiers back to England for treatment, she struck a mine and sank.
 The Olympic was the only one of the trio to enjoy a full career, although she did collided with the warship Hawke in the Solent in 1911.

-P&O cruise ship Aurora berthed at Barcelona in 2005
+P&O cruise ship Aurora berthed at Barcelona

 But back to the past.
 Samuel Cunard’s steamship company commenced transatlantic voyages in 1840 and the industry surged ahead during the late Nineteenth and early Twentieth centuries as immigration to the New World (America) reached unprecedented levels.
 But it was all set to change as during the First World War many commercial vessels became troopships and, in 1921, the Immigration Act curbed the flood of people to the USA.